 We work with indigenous organisations to support people in the rural economy.
 In common with our approach elsewhere our focus is on the most vulnerable in society, including orphans and vulnerable children, women and people living with a disability.

 Tools for Self Reliance works with its partners in Malawi to give people the opportunity to get out of poverty and into work.
 Our partners are non-governmental organisations who work successfully in their local communities.

 FOCCAD is a not for profit community based organisation that is aiming to create social change to the lives of marginalised groups, through a ‘rights based’ approach to programming and development.
 Tools for Self Reliance support FOCCAD in improving the livelihoods status of poor and vulnerable women and youth in the Nkhotakota District.

 FESODEV was established with the purpose of assisting underprivileged and disadvantaged people by introducing initiatives that lead to poverty reduction and a sense of independence.
 Tools for Self Reliance support FESODEV’s programme of improving the skills and knowledge of existing trade groups.

-LTYO is a community based organisation, formed with the aim of challenging obstacles affecting youth development.
-LTYO works by protecting the rights of children and young people, and providing care and support to vulnerable people such as orphans, people with disabilities, and people living with HIV AIDS.
+YAF is a community based organisation, formed with the aim of challenging obstacles affecting youth development.
+YAF works by protecting the rights of children and young people, and providing care and support to vulnerable people such as orphans, people with disabilities, and people living with HIV AIDS.
 One of its programmes is the provision of vocational training to provide employment opportunities.